Role: Lead Product Designer

 Post research we decided to refine even further the build.
 The issues described in the second point were highlighted because of the rough state of the app whereas the point regarding the booking flow had to be analyzed more extensively: We anticipated that there would be a slight shift in how trivago is perceived given the new flow (more steps, more content , and information) but we assumed we were heading in the right direction as this was one of our initial goals — have better-informed users resulting in a more qualitative conversion.

 Although I helped my design colleagues move forward different features of the new app I was the "design owner" of the booking funnel and will describe this particular product part.
 It's also the most crucial from the business point of view.

 The booking funnel for us has the following screens:

-As first basis for prioritising the content in the flow we used a generative user research in combination with business requirements.
+As the first basis for prioritizing the content in the flow, we used generative user research in combination with business requirements.

-When we analysed the penetration better we noticed there’s a problem on the first results screen too.
-Even though the card is one tappable area, less people proceeded to the next screen compared to the old app.
+When we analyzed the penetration better we noticed there’s a problem on the first results screen too.
+Even though the card is one tappable area, fewer people proceeded to the next screen compared to the old app.
 Also with each step in our booking funnel less and less people converted in the end, dropping almost by half each time.

 Design iterations that addressed these issues from different angles:

 With the iterations mentioned above, we managed to achieve the same KPI as the old app and surpassed it in some areas.
 Keep in mind that the old app was refined for years to achieve the same goals.
 The other maybe even more important aspect is that we now have a product tailored more to our branded users, flexible to add more features (another section, step in the flow, etc) and that does justice to all the content we have about hotels.
 Many more things are yet to come.